aetheris-ai/aibom-generator/HF_files/aibom-generator/docs/AI_SBOM_API_doc.md

 ## Completeness Score

-The completeness score is calculated based on the presence and quality of various fields in the AIBOM.
+The completeness score is calculated based on the presence and quality of various fields in the AI SBOM.
 The score is broken down into sections:

-1. **Required Fields** (20 points): Basic required fields for a valid AIBOM
+1. **Required Fields** (20 points): Basic required fields for a valid AI SBOM
-2. **Metadata** (20 points): Information about the AIBOM itself
+2. **Metadata** (20 points): Information about the AI SBOM itself
 3. **Component Basic Info** (20 points): Basic information about the AI model component
 4. **Model Card** (30 points): Detailed model card information
 5. **External References** (10 points): Links to external resources